Friday, November 11, 2016

 One day Auntie Aziza visits their home.
 Since his accident, Obayda's father remains confined to this bedroom, unwilling to leave his bed.
 Meena and Obayda listen in to the conversation between their mother and Aunt Aziza who suggests that Obayda become a bacha posh.
 Aunt Aziza suggests that Obayda's mother cut her daughter's hair, dress her in pants and a shirt and send her to the new school dressed as a boy.
 "With her as a son, she will bring good luck to your home.
 You'll see your husband cheer up.
 Then you plan for another baby in the family.
 Having a bacha posh at home brings boy energy into your household.
 The next baby that comes will be a boy.
 And once you have a real son, watch what happens.
 Your husband will come back to life."

-The next day Obayda's mother cuts her hair and is given pants and a shirt.
+The next day Obayda's mother cuts her hair and she is given pants and a shirt.
 Her name is changed to Obayd and her life changes drastically.
-She doesn't have to help with the housework, she isn't allowed to wear a dress or dance, and she's served dinner before her sisters getting the few pieces of meat her family can afford.
+She doesn't have to help with the housework, she isn't allowed to wear a dress or dance, and she's served dinner before her sisters, getting the few pieces of meat her family can afford.
 A few weeks later she is sent off to school.
 Obayda's time as a boy is about to change her life in ways she can't imagine.

 Discussion